Skip to main navigation

 Tertiary (late) stage

-This is the most destructive stage of syphilis.
-If a person doesn't get treatment, this stage may start as early as 1 year after infection or at any time during the person's lifetime.
+If a person doesn't get treatment, late (tertiary) syphilis can develop.
+It may start several years after someone was first infected.
 A person with syphilis may never have this stage of the illness.

 Gummata.
 These are large sores inside the body or on the skin.